Board: SD Gov. Kristi Noem may have ‘engaged in misconduct’

 Noem and Ravnsborg have become political enemies since he fatally struck a pedestrian in 2020.
 Noem pushed hard for him to be removed from office, and the state Senate convicted him on impeachment charges and removed him as attorney general.
 He had continued to press the complaints as a private citizen.

+Fury, Noem’s spokesman, charged that Ravnsborg’s complaints “are all political and filed by a disgraced former attorney general who literally killed a man, lied about it, and tried to cover it up.
+Gov. Noem was the first to call him out for this, and he filed these complaints in retaliation.”

+He also repeated Noem’s defense that she followed the law in handling her daughter’s licensure and that Peters received no special treatment.

-Noem’s office has said the plan to give Peters another chance was already in the works before the meeting in the governor’s office, but the agency’s director, Sherry Bren, told a legislative committee last year that she felt “intimidated” during the meeting at the governor’s mansion where Peters’ unsuccessful application was discussed in detail.
+Noem’s office has said the plan for Peters to get another chance was already in the works before the meeting, but the agency’s director, Sherry Bren, told a legislative committee last year that she felt “intimidated” during the meeting at the governor’s mansion where Peters’ unsuccessful application was discussed in detail.
 A Republican-controlled legislative committee that probed the episode concluded that Peters received special treatment.

 Bren was also pressured to retire later in 2020 and eventually received a $200,000 settlement to withdraw an age discrimination complaint.